 Why Patients Decide to Have a Tummy Tuck

-Every Houston resident who seeks out a tummy tuck surgeon does so for reasons that are personal to them.
+Every patient who seeks out a tummy tuck surgeon does so for reasons that are personal to them.
 People who have gained and lost a significant amount of weight, and are now at a stable, ideal weight are thrilled with how much energy they have and feel a great sense of accomplishment.
 Unfortunately, after they’ve lost weight, they are left with sagging excess abdominal skin.
 Not only is it aesthetically unappealing, but it lays on top of the skin below creating a fold that traps heat and moisture that causes painful rashes to occur.
 Because the skin is not allowed to breathe a serious condition called intertrigo can develop.

 Another common reason many women are interested in the procedure is that as a result of pregnancy; their abdominal muscles have separated – a condition called diastasis recti.
 A tummy tuck repairs the damaged muscles, eliminating the protruding bulge.
 Women who have this condition are prone to back pain because the abdominal muscles are weakened.

 Heredity, gravity, and the aging process often compound these patient’s abdominal issues, which are not only unattractive but also negatively affect their health.

 It almost goes without saying, but nearly all tummy tuck patients suffer from the embarrassment of feeling uncomfortable in certain clothing, being in intimate situations, and other self-image related issues.
 The number one reason they want a tummy tuck is to feel better about their appearance.
 Dr. Fusi and Dr. Craig have the satisfaction of seeing the transformation for patients who come to them seeking a tummy tuck and get to enjoy the added benefit of new-found confidence.